 Dinghy included: Wooden dinghy

 The boat has not been properly maintained and is need of some tender loving care and attention.
 Wood rot is prevalent in the upper helm that is exposed to the elements.
+The transom has rotted in places too.

-However, the engines fire right up, the interior is worn but comfortable, the radar, VHF and the Fishfinder at the lower helm work, the GPS unit does not.
+The engines fire right up, the interior is worn but comfortable, the radar, VHF and the Fishfinder at the lower helm work, the GPS unit does not.

 There is water in the fuel tanks, meaning the fuel tanks need to be 'polished', which is why the current owners put in small temporary tanks to run the boat short distances.